-Transformation between straight line and Bézier curve

-Transform a straight segment into a Bézier curve

-Select a point on the straight line, which will be the start point of the curve.
-This point is shown somewhat bigger.
-After a short time the Convert to curve icon $\frac{4}{2}$ on the Edit Points toolbar becomes active.
+Figure 31: Close curve - start and end points are corner points (left), smooth or symmetric points (right) Transformation between straight line and Bézier curve Transform a straight segment into a Bézier curve Select the larger of the two handles at the ends of the straight line; this will be the starting point of the curve.
+After a short time the Convert to curve icon on the Edit Points toolbar becomes active.
 It starts in the "out" position.
 Click the icon to turn on the function.
 The straight line is transformed into a Bézier curve.
 The type of the segment end point remains as it was.
 Using this function you can convert one side of a polygon or a part of a polyline into a Bézier curve.

-Transform a Bézier curve into a straight segment

-Select the point on the curve of the segment which will be the start point of the straight segment.
-This start point is shown somewhat bigger.
-After a short time the Convert to curve icon \checkmark on the Edit Points toolbar becomes active.
+Transform a Bézier curve into a straight segment Select the larger of the two handles at the ends of the curve; this will be the starting point of the straight segment.
+After a short time the Convert to curve icon the Edit Points toolbar becomes active.
 It starts in the "in" position.
 Click the icon to turn off the function.
 The Bézier curve segment is transformed into a straight line.
 The type of the segment end point remains as it was.
 If all segments are straight lines, Draw converts the object to a polygon or a polyline.
 Transform complete curves, polylines and polygons

-Transform a polygon or a polyline into a curve

-Select the whole polygon or polyline.
+Transform a polygon or a polyline into a curve Select the whole polygon or polyline.
 The object does not need to be in point mode.
 Choose Convert to curve from the context menu or the Modify menu.
 The points in the resulting curve are all of the type Corner point and the control points lie on the curve segments.
 All the segments thus appear as straight lines.